kt3k/node-saku/README.md

     echo world
 ```

-The above of is a code block of `echo hello` for the first line and `echo world` for the second line.
+The above is a code block of `echo hello` for the first line and `echo world` for the second line.

 # `saku.md` Rules